pbrisbin/pbrisbin.com/_posts/2014-03-30-applicative_functors.md

 We use a monad for composing multiple actions (values with context) into a single action (a new value with context).
 We use applicative for the same reason.
-The difference lies (of course) in how that composition is carried out.
+The difference lies in how that composition is carried out.
 With a monad, each action is evaluated in turn and the results of each are fed into the next via `(>>=)`.
 This implies ordering.
 With an applicative functor, every value is unwrapped in turn as functions are applied via `(<*>)` and the results are combined into a single value in "parallel".

 Let's walk through a real example.